• Skip to primary navigation

 Jump to Recipe - Print Recipe

-A recipe for Apple and Caramelized Onion Tart!
-A flaky pie crust is filled with caramelized onions and Gruyere cheese, layered with sliced apples, and baked until golden.
+A recipe for an Apple and Caramelized Onion Tart!
+This tart has a buttery, flaky crust filled with caramelized onions, Alpine cheese, a savory custard, and thinly sliced apples.

 Brunch Week

-Welcome to the fourth annual #BrunchWeek!
-We are so excited to have you join us this year as we celebrate Brunch and prepare for Mother’s Day.
+Welcome to the #BrunchWeek!
+We are so excited to have you join us this year as we celebrate.

-Bloggers from around the country will showcase their best brunch dishes, from cocktails to cakes, breakfast breads, tarts, and quiche – there is something for everyone!
+Bloggers from around the country are showcasing their best brunch dishes, from cakes and breakfast breads to tarts and quiche – there is something for everyone.

-For the second day of #BrunchWeek, I made these Apple and Caramelized Onion Tarts.
+I am joining in on the second day of Brunch Week with an Apple and Caramelized Onion Tart.
 Check out what else I made this week:

 • Macaroni and Cheese Soufflé